 8/24/21 UPDATE: Blumenthal Performing Arts and Charlotte Center City Partners have made the decision to postpone the Charlotte SHOUT!
 Festival.
 It will be rescheduled to a future date in 2022.

-In April 2019, back when we were all young & callow fellows, one of the most fun & fabulous events to ever hit the QC burst on to the scene with the CHARLOTTE SHOUT festival in Uptown.
+In April 2019, one of the most fun & fabulous events to ever hit the QC burst on to the scene with the CHARLOTTE SHOUT festival in Uptown.
 Whether or not you made some or all of the events, this “highlight reel” is a great recap of the magical moments, big & small, that are the SHOUT festival.

 Charlotte SHOUT!
 2019 drew thousands of visitors to more than 200 events over its two-week run.
 That success led presenters Charlotte Center City Partners and Blumenthal Performing Arts to expand the festival to three weeks this Fall, and to launch a worldwide search for unique and thrilling festival content, much of which will be free to the public.